Kruptein/planarally-docs/blog/2020-06-13-release-0.21.0/index.md

 ## Up next

-Looking ahead there are a bunch of things that are on my radar to focus on.
+People often ask me what's next on the roadmap, so I wanted to shared some of the topics that I would like to tackle in the coming releases.
-The following list of topics might not all be selected for the next release cycle, but I wanted to already let you know some things on my mind.
+This list is not exhaustive nor definitive and will not all be in the next release, it's a showcase of possible things coming up.

 ##### Preparation work on metadata/export/import